 - 4 garlic cloves- rough chopped

-- ½ cup chopped cilantro or Italian parsley
+- ½ cup chopped cilantro, scallions or Italian parsley

-Rinse and pat dry the fish and cut into four pieces.
+Rinse and pat dry the fish and cut into 2 inch peices.
 Place in a bowl.
-Add garlic, salt, jalapeño, zest from half the lime and 1 tablespoon lime juice.
+Add salt, zest from half the lime and 1 tablespoon lime juice.
 Massage lightly to coat all pieces well.
 Set aside.

 In a large saute pan, heat the olive oil over medium high heat.
-Add onion and sauté 2-3 minutes.
-Turn heat down to medium, add garlic and cook 2 more minutes.
-Add peppers and sauté until tender, about 7-8 minutes, stirring often.
+Add onion and salt, and sauté 2-3 minutes.
+Turn heat down to medium, add carrot, bell pepper, garlic and jalapeno and cook 4-5 more minutes.
+Add tomato paste, spices and stock.
+Mix and bring to a simmer and add tomatoes.
+Cover and simmer gently on medium low for 5 mintues or until carrots are tender.

-Nestle the fish in the saute pan along with the rest of the marinating juices.
-Spoon the flavorful coconut broth over the fish and cook until desired doneness, 4-5 minutes, or longer for thicker pieces. ( You can also finish in a 350F oven).
+Add the coconut milk and taste and add more salt if necessary.
+Nestle the fish in the Pan and simmer gently until it’s cooked through, about 4-6 minutes.
+Spoon the flavorful coconut broth over the fish and cook until desired doneness or longer for thicker pieces. ( You can also finish this in a 350F oven).

 Serve with rice or crusty bread to mop up all the juices.